-Core program courses may have prerequisite requirements.
+Core program courses may have prerequisite requirements and computer literacy skills are required.
 English and mathematics courses require qualifying assessment scores or acceptable preparatory coursework in those subjects.
 See course descriptions for details.

 Note: employment typically requires a candidate to be at least 21 years of age.